Key Takeaways

 When you group PR-style methods together — digital PR plus reactive sourcing via platforms like Qwoted and Featured (which 21% of surveyed SEOs rank as their #1 method) — the combined share of SEOs naming an editorial approach as their best-performing method pulls ahead of every content-placement method combined.
 Editorial beats placement, in the aggregate.

-Guest Posting vs Digital PR: Head-to-Head
+Guest Posting for SEO vs Digital PR — Head-to-Head

 When Guest Posting for SEO Actually Makes Sense